The ultimate guide to eating this delectable condiment.

 Just put the kettle on and place your eggs in the container.

-Now just wait for the water to empty into the catcher.
+Now, cover the lid and just wait for the water to empty into the catcher.
 When the egg container is empty of water, you’ll have perfectly cooked eggs!